-Prior to joining Mullen Coughlin, Mr. Aponte-Boyd worked at the Philadelphia District Attorney’s office for 18 years.
-Mr. Aponte-Boyd worked as a paralegal while attending law school until becoming an Assistant District Attorney in 2005.
-During his time as an Assistant District Attorney, developed strong litigation experience and tried approximately 40 jury trials.
-In addition, he was a supervisor in various units including Juvenile Court, Charging Unit, Trial Division and Pre-Trial Division.
-In this capacity, he participated in system-wide implementations of policies and procedures including new data management systems.
-He also was also an Adjunct Professor for Experiential Learning at Temple University Beasley School of Law and a Co-Op Supervisor with Drexel University School of Law.
+Prior to joining Mullen Coughlin, Rich spent the first 18 years of his legal career with the Philadelphia District Attorney’s office, first as a paralegal while in law school and culminating with his appointment as an Assistant District Attorney (ADA) in 2005.
+As an ADA, he developed strong litigation experience, trying approximately 40 jury trials.
+In addition, he was a supervisor in various areas of the office including the Juvenile Court; the Charging Unit; the Trial Division; and the Pre-Trial Division.
+In his capacity as a supervisor with these units and divisions, he participated in system-wide implementation of policies and procedures related to new data management systems.

 Rich also was an Adjunct Professor for Experiential Learning at Temple University Beasley School of Law, and a supervisor for the Drexel University School of Law’s student co-op program.